No soap radio

 "No soap radio" is a form of practical joke and an example of surreal comedy.
-The joke is a prank whereby the punch line has no relation to the body of the joke; but participants in the prank pretend otherwise.
-The effect is to either trick someone into laughing along as if they "get it" or to ridicule them for not understanding.
+The joke is a prank whereby the punch line has no relation to the body of the joke, but participants in the prank pretend otherwise.
+The effect is either to trick someone into laughing along as if they "get it" or to ridicule them for not understanding.

 The joke became popular in New York in the 1950s.
 The punch line is known for its use as a basic sociological and psychological experiment, specifically relating to mob mentality and the pressure to conform.
 The basic setup is similar to the Asch conformity experiments, in which people showed a proclivity to agree with a group despite their own judgments.

 Execution of the prank

 This prank usually requires a teller and two listeners, one of whom is an accomplice who already knows the joke and secretly plays along with the teller.
 The joke teller says something like, "The elephant and the hippopotamus were taking a bath.
 And the elephant said to the hippo, 'Please pass the soap.'
 The hippo replied, 'No soap, radio.'"
 The accomplice laughs at the punchline, while the second listener is left puzzled.
 In some cases, the second listener will pretend to understand the joke and laugh along with the others to avoid appearing foolish.

 The purpose of the prank is to elicit one of two responses from the victim: